SachsLab/OpenMER/docs/for-developers.md

 ## Interprocess Communication

 This section is referring to communication among the applications within the OpenMER suite, including mysqld and ~8 Python applications.
-This section is not referring to communication to/from the data sources.
+Communication to/from the data sources is out-of-scope in this section.

 The applications all run independently of each other, but most of them work better in combination.
 To communicate information between applications we use [ZeroMQ](https://zeromq.org/).